How to Apply

 - Strong organizational skills

-To learn more about diversity, equity, and inclusion visit
+To learn more about diversity, equity, and inclusion in LSA, please visit lsa.umich.edu/lsa/dei.

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks are performed in compliance with the Fair Credit Reporting Act.